Spiritual Meaning of Seeing the Moon in a Dream

 What does seeing a full moon in a dream mean in Hinduism?

-In Hindu tradition, dreaming of a full moon is associated with mental peace, domestic happiness, and the blessings of Chandra (the moon deity).
+In Hindu tradition, a full moon is associated with mental peace, domestic happiness, and the blessings of Chandra (the moon deity).
 It can also indicate a favorable time for relationships and creative work.
-A clear, bright full moon specifically is considered auspicious for both family and spiritual matters.
+A clear, bright full moon is considered auspicious for both family and spiritual matters.

 What does dreaming of a full moon close to the earth mean?